Kitchen Sink Replacement Cost

 Under-Mount Sinks

 Under-mount sinks are installed underneath the countertop.
-This creates a seamless look and makes cleaning easier. this type of installation is often used alongside solid countertops such as granite and quartz.
-This is, however, typically more expensive as installation is trickier.
+This creates a seamless look and makes cleaning easier.
+This type of installation is often used with solid worktops such as granite and quartz, but it is typically more expensive because fitting is more precise and may require extra sealing or support.

 Factors to Consider When Replacing Your Kitchen Sink